-Charles Dickens: A LifePenguin Books #ad - Award-winning claire tomalin, having written lives of Jane Austen, Samuel Pepys, author of A Life of My Own, sets the standard for sophisticated and popular biography, and Thomas Hardy, among others.
+Charles Dickens: A LifePenguin Books #ad - Charles Dickens: A Life #ad - Award-winning claire tomalin, having written lives of Jane Austen, Samuel Pepys, author of A Life of My Own, sets the standard for sophisticated and popular biography, and Thomas Hardy, among others.
 Here she tackles the best recognized and loved man of nineteenth-century England, David Copperfield, Oliver Twist, Charles Dickens; a literary leviathan whose own difficult path to greatness inspired the creation of classic novels such as Great Expectations, and Hard Times.

 From his sensational public appearances to the obsessive love affair that led him to betray, and break with those closest to him, Charles Dickens: A Life is a triumph of the biographer’s craft, deceive, a comedy that turns to tragedy in a story worthy of Dickens’ own pen.

 Jane Austen: A LifeVintage #ad - At her death in 1817, jane austen left the world six of the most beloved novels written in English—but her shortsighted family destroyed the bulk of her letters; and if she kept any diaries, they did not survive her.
 Now acclaimed biographer claire tomalin, has filled the gaps in the record, author of A Life of My Own, creating a remarkably fresh and convincing portrait of the woman and the writer.